 According to your favorite search engine, Steve Carlson is either a composer and pop musician out of Los Angeles (who has great hair), a soap-opera actor who appeared in the final episode of Seinfeld, an ice hockey player who starred in the classic 1977 comedy “Slap Shot”, or a guy who was running for Congress somewhere in Minnesota a few years ago.

-In reality, I’m none of those people.
+I’m none of those people.
 (I certainly don’t have great hair.)

 Rather, I’m a freelance photographer residing in the San Francisco Bay Area who has a passion for live music and photography.